Zhifu, Yantai: Education

 As of the end of 2018, Zhifu District had a total of 5 secondary vocational schools with 8,764 enrolled students; 1 senior high school with 2,696 students; 6 complete middle schools (offering both junior and senior high school education) with 23,085 students; 2 twelve-year integrated schools (covering primary to high school) with 5,617 students; 7 nine-year integrated schools (covering primary to junior high) with 10,267 students; 12 junior high schools with 9,172 students; 40 primary schools with 34,726 students; and 114 kindergartens with 24,775 children.
 Additionally, there were 2 special education schools serving 257 students.

-Chefoo School, which was established by American Presbyterian missionaries aiming to educate foreign children, was in Zhifu previously.
+Chefoo School, which was established by American Presbyterian missionaries aiming to educate foreign children, was in Zhifu previously; it terminated in 1951, after the communist established the regime.